Splendid Sikkim Bike Tour

 Day 3: Rumtek

 After lunch, we join worshippers at Rumtek Monastery where a Golden Stupa located inside the monastery encompasses the relics of the 16th Karmapa.
-The monastery is also host to several Tibetan festivals throughout the year including the Tse-Chu Chaam and Kagyat Dance.
-The Tibetan New Year, Losar, is celebrated with great vigour here.
+The monastery also hosts several Tibetan festivals throughout the year including the Tse-Chu Chaam and Kagyat Dance.
+The Tibetan New Year, Losar, is celebrated with great vigor here.

 Day 4: Temi Tea Garden

 The journey from Rumtek to Temi Tea Garden, the only tea estate in Sikkim, is long and arduous.
 It starts with a winding descent through rustic terrain followed by a slow climb up to the tea gardens.
 As the sprawling tea estates open up around you, you will find the effort to be worth the trouble.

 Having biked till Tarku our lunch point, the stretch that follows after lunch will be covered in the shuttle vehicle.
 By the time the ride ends, there is a distinct possibility that the mountains might have cast their spell on you and you might even be itching to ride more!
 We drive up from Tarku to Temi however in time for a tour of the organic Temi tea gardens.
 Established in 1969, the Temi tea garden covers an area of 440 acres.
 Here you will get a chance to watch the tea pickers at work bent over due to the strain of their heavy baskets.
 We check in to the government-run Cherry Resort after this and this hotel is the only accommodation at the top here.